Four-component relativistic calculations in a multiwavelet basis with improved convergence: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Prof.~Dr.~Trond Saue from the CNRS/Université de Toulouse, France.
-We acknowledge support from the Research Council of Norway through its Centres of Excellence scheme (262695), through the FRIPRO grant ReMRChem (324590), and from NOTUR -- The Norwegian Metacenter for Computational Science through grant of computer time (nn4654k).
+We would like to thank Prof.~Dr.~Trond Saue from the CNRS/Université de Toulouse, France for fruitful discussions on the topic.
+We acknowledge support from the Research Council of Norway through its Centres of Excellence scheme (262695), through the FRIPRO grant ReMRChem (324590), and from NOTUR -- The Norwegian Metacenter for Computational Science through grant of computer time (nn14654k).